Table of Contents

-The Forensic Science Society is an international professional body with members in over 60 countries.
+The Chartered Society of Forensic Sciences is an international professional body with members in over 60 countries.
 It publishes a peer reviewed journal (Science & Justice), a newsletter (Interfaces), arranges scientific conferences in the UK and abroad and is engaged in setting standards and accreditation in forensic sciences.

 Statistics and Data

 This database links over 4,000 consumer brands to health effects from Material Safety Data Sheets (MSDS) provided by the manufacturers and allows scientists and consumers to research products based on chemical ingredients.
 The database is designed to help answer the following typical questions: What are the chemical ingredients and their percentage in specific brands?
 Which products contain specific chemical ingredients?
 Who manufactures a specific brand?
 How do I contact this manufacturer?
 What are the acute and chronic effects of chemical ingredients in a specific brand?
 What other information is available about chemicals in the toxicology-related databases of the National Library of Medicine?
 The Household Products Database of the National Library of Medicine is based on the Consumer Product Information Database Copyright 2001 by DeLima Associates.

 Style Manuals and Writing Guides